Table of Contents

 You can add screenshots directly from the board by clicking on the dropdown menu or in the task view page.

-To add a new image, take your screenshot and paste with CTRL+v
+To add a new image, take your screenshot and paste it with CTRL+v

 or Command+v